 About this publication

-Join me in cutting through the hype in AI and “physical AI” (which used to just be called “Robotics”), and recognizing the real advances being made in research and industry.
+Join me in cutting through the hype in AI and “physical AI” (which used to just be called “robotics”), and recognizing the real advances being made in research and industry.
 This publication is for technology optimists as well as realists, and recognizes the value of integrating knowledge and perspective from different fields.

 Everything here is strictly the author’s personal opinion and does not represent the position of any companies, labs, or universities that may appear.